Does Trader Joe’s Accept EBT Card in 2023 (How Does it Work?)

 Eligible food purchases include vegetables, meats, dairy products, and fruits.
 Non-eligible items include alcohol, tobacco, and all nonfood items.

-Apply for an EBT card by contacting a local SNAP office.
+You can apply for an EBT card by contacting a local SNAP office.
 Each state has its own EBT application, and 42 states provide online EBT applications.

 How Does EBT Card Work at Trader Joe’s?